devjoynet/endless-runner-game/PRD.md

   - Trophy for high score
   - Play for start/restart
   - ChartBar for statistics
+  - Sun for light theme
+  - Moon for dark theme

 - **Spacing**:
   - Shop grid: 2 columns on desktop, 1 on mobile with gap-4